DeutscheBahnAG/components/packages/react/src/button/README.md

 import { Button } from '@db-design/react';
 ```

-This component handles everthing that ‘looks like a button’ – even when it’s technically a link (using `href`).
+This component handles everything that ‘looks like a button’ – even when it’s technically a link (using `href`).
 Buttons that should look like a link must use the [Link component](/#/Components/Interactive/Link).

 ```jsx noeditor
 import { Copy } from '@db-design/react';